psg-dsci/devops-shell-scripts/zero-trust-mysql/README.md

 ---

-## 4. What makes it "near-tamper proof" in this context
+## 4. What makes it tamper-evident in this context
 - **Zero-trust data plane**: app identities cannot bypass procedures; tenant isolation enforced on every call.
 - **No plaintext in DB**: encryption/decryption happen at the client with HSM-backed keys.
 - **Cryptographic accountability**: tamper-evident global audit chain anchored off-host to WORM.